dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 -   updating boundaries (pages like this are good to keep an eye on
     <https://en.wikipedia.org/wiki/2019%E2%80%932023_structural_changes_to_local_government_in_England>
-    but changes to LSIPs, MCAs and LEPs you are better off looking at the latest data on <https://geoportal.statistics.gov.uk/>)
+    but changes to LSIPs and CAs you are better off looking at the latest data on <https://geoportal.statistics.gov.uk/>)

 -   area name changes.
 These can be random eg typos, or genuine updates to names.
-In the /importData files there are a number of bits of correcting code to allign names.
+In the /importData files there are a number of bits of correcting code to align names.
 We attempt to use codes where possible but some data sets do not have them.

 -   some data sets use the boundaries at the time in their historical